AI

 AI history

 Arthur L. Samuel at IBM programs an IBM 704 to play checkers using a method where the machine can "learn" from its own experience.
-It is believed that Samual checkers-playing program is the first "self-learning" program, a demonstration of the concept of artificial intelligence, using one of the first software hash tables.
+It is believed that the Samual checkers-playing program is the first "self-learning" program, a demonstration of the concept of artificial intelligence, using one of the first software hash tables.

 2. AI may also refer to the file type.
-The .AI file extension is short for Adobe Illustrator file, and is a proprietary format to save vector graphic files in Adobe Illustrator.
+The .AI file extension is short for Adobe Illustrator file, and is a proprietary format used to save vector graphic files in Adobe Illustrator.

 3. The Internet domain suffix .ai is short for Anguilla.